publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schG/ptIV/m__us_usc_t26_s562.md

     Subsec. (e).
 [Pub.
 L. 114–113][/us/pl/114/113], § 315(a), designated existing provisions as par.
 (1), inserted heading, and added par.
 (2).

     Subsec. (e)(1).
 [Pub.
-L. 114–113][/us/pl/114/113], § 320(b), substituted “deduction—” for “deduction, the earnings and profits of such trust for any taxable year beginning after December 31, 1980, shall be increased by the total amount of gain (if any) on the sale or exchange of real property by such trust during such taxable year.” in introductory provisions and added subpars.
+L. 114–113][/us/pl/114/113], § 320(b), substituted “deduction—” for “deduction, the earnings and profits of such trust for any taxable year beginning after December 31, 1980, shall be increased by the total amount of gain (if any) on the sale or exchange of real property by such trust during such taxable year.” and added subpars.
 (A) and (B).

     2010—Subsec. (c).
 [Pub.
 L. 111–325][/us/pl/111/325] substituted “Except in the case of a publicly offered regulated investment company (as defined in section 67(c)(2)(B)), the amount” for “The amount” in first sentence and inserted “(other than a publicly offered regulated investment company (as so defined))” after “regulated investment company” in second sentence.